What is our primary use case?

-From a financial impact standpoint, things that require a bit of background investigation might be better kept as a manual process or require a human approval rather than automating it.
+# Criticality of the process: From a financial impact standpoint, things that require a bit of background investigation might be better kept as a manual process or require a human approval rather than automating it completely.

 What was our ROI?

 It all depends on the scale.
-In one project that I've worked on, we had a savings of $200,000 over a three-year period.
+In one project that I have worked on, we had a savings of $200,000 over a three-year period and a payback period of 6 months.
 The typical ratio is that one bot will replace two people.

 What's my experience with pricing, setup cost, and licensing?

-One of the components of key drivers for us to renew our contract is AI or automation.
-As an organization, we are moving toward smaller operations.
+# Licensing: One of the components of key drivers for us to renew our contract is AI or automation.
+As an organization, we are moving toward smarter operations.

-Our pricing a year ago was $600 per license, but I am not sure of our current licensing.
+Our pricing a year ago was $600 per license, but I am not sure of our current licensing cost.

 Which other solutions did I evaluate?

-There are two or three more tools in the market, but I think the preference was given to Automation Anywhere.
+There are two or three more tools in the market such as Blue Prism, UI Path, but I think the preference was given to Automation Anywhere.